 2. No Costs associated with new hires.

-Companies that leverage AI to scale customer service efforts will save on hiring new agents to manage the increased volume and 24/7, omnichannel demands of the modern customer.
+Companies that leverage AI and customer service to scale efforts will save on hiring new agents to manage the increased volume and 24/7, omnichannel demands of the modern customer.
 The average salary for customer service agents is $35,437 in the U.S. (5) The cost of an employee, though, is not solely a salary.
 You also have to consider:

 - Employment taxes: Employer-paid Social Security and Medicare taxes for a $35K salary are $2,677 annually, and this doesn’t include State, Federal or Local taxes.
 If a company hires 1,000 additional agents to manage increased demand, the tax bill could easily exceed $2,677,5006